benjaminniess/square-squad/README.md

 `cd vueapp && npm test`

+## Cypress tests

+`cp cypress.env.sample.json cypress.env.json`

+`cypress open`

 ## :gear: .env file

 You can copy the `.env_example` file at the root directory and name it `.env`.
-Then, you can adapt configuration as follow:
+Then, you can adapt configuration as
+follow:

 ```
 MATTER_DEBUG=true=false